yesihaveidea/myrtille/README.md

 ## Features
 - HTML4 and HTML5 support
+- HTTP(S) to RDP gateway
 - File transfer
 - WebP compression

 ## Requirements
-- Client: a HTML4 or HTML5 browser
+- HTTP(S) client: any HTML4 or HTML5 browser (starting from IE6!)
-- Server: a RDP enabled computer, IIS 7.0+ and .NET 4.0+ (see DOCUMENTATION.md for related roles and features)
+- HTTP(S) to RDP gateway: IIS 7.0+ and .NET 4.0+ (see DOCUMENTATION.md for gateway prerequisites)
+- RDP server: any RDP enabled computer (preferably Windows Server but can also be Windows XP, 7, 8, 10. see DOCUMENTATION.md for configuration)

 ## Build
 See DOCUMENTATION.md.

 ## Installation
 All releases here: https://github.com/cedrozor/myrtille/releases
-- Setup.exe (preferred installation method): setup bootstrapper; automatically download and install .NET 4.0 and Microsoft Visual C++ 2015 (x86) redistributables (if not already installed), then install the Myrtille MSI package
-- Myrtille.msi: Myrtille MSI package (x86)

 See DOCUMENTATION.md for more details.